Jamie-L-Cross/Intro-Bayesian-Econometrics/README.md

 # Bayes
-Set of Jupyter notebooks for a course titled "Introduction to Bayesian Econometrics".
+A set of Jupyter notebooks and programs associated with a course titled "Introduction to Bayesian Econometrics".
+The target audience is postgraduate students and researchers in economics, finance or related disciplines.